A self-guided bike tour along Vietnam's coast.

 On request we can provide iPads if you don’t wish to use your own mobile device.

-Grasshopper Self-guided tours are run with our reliable fleet of all-purpose hybrids and mountain bikes, but depending on availability, and for additional fee, our Premium Self-guided offering in Vietnam includes TREK Conduit + e-bike.
+Grasshopper Self-guided tours are run with our reliable fleet of all-purpose hybrids and mountain bikes, but depending on availability, and for an additional fee, our Premium Self-guided offering in Thailand includes handmade Lynskey Cooper titanium bikes.

-Upgrade availability is limited, after making your online booking our support team will follow-up requesting your bicycle preference (TREK e-bike or regular).
+Upgrade availability is limited, after making your online booking our support team will follow-up requesting your bicycle preference (Lynskey Titanium or regular).

 We choose hotels not just based on star ratings, but for their character, comfort, charm and their ability to work with us to make your journey as seamless and enjoyable as possible.
 Self Guided gives us booking flexibility that we don’t usually have with large group tours, so this offer is expanded with some really unique venues.
 In prominent locations or cities, we generally use hotels in the 3-4 star range.
 In the minor towns we use the best available accommodation.
 At the bare minimum you can expect air conditioning, a private bathroom and a comfortable bed.